… from Russia Today, Moscow

 In April, German energy giant Wintershall called for the cancellation of anti-Russian sanctions.
 According to the CEO Mario Mehren, the punitive measures injured both the Russian economy and trade between Russia and Europe, but no steps have been made toward solving the political crisis.

-Posted by Jim W. Dean, Managing Editor on May 7, 2017, With 2182 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on May 7, 2017, With 2219 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.